Case Study #5

 How to build a campaign page

-A step-by-step video tutorial showing nonprofit staff how to set up and launch a campaign page.
+Step-by-step video tutorial showing nonprofit staff how to set up and launch a campaign page.
 Part of a broader content layer that included UX copy and help documentation across all five products.

 Read on Give Lively blog